promcon/website/content/2023-berlin/diversity.md

 ## Need-Based

-Applicants should be active community members who are not being assisted or sponsored by a company or organization, and are unable to attend for financial reasons.
+Applicants need to be active community members who are not being assisted or sponsored by a company or organization, and are unable to attend for financial reasons.

 ## Maintainer